JeffersonCarvalh0/car-race/README.md

  - Left arrow - move left
  - Right arrow - move right
  - Escape - Toggle pause

+On mobile, just tap on the lanes to move the car, and use the pause button at the upper right corner to pause/unpause the game

 ## Built with
  - Typescript